candidtim/f2-commander/README.md

  - ".." path is allowed for selection and can be copied, moved, etc.; handle ".." and empty selections better

- - File info and preview panels show nothing on start unless a selection is changed in the file list.
+ - File info and preview panels show current dir on start and until a selection is changed in the file list.

  - Default viewer, editor, shell and "open" programs are mostly MacOS-specific,